Nesting statistics in the $O(n)$ loop model on random maps of arbitrary topologies: Introduction

 The next class of interesting models concerns random maps equipped with a statistical physics model, like percolation \cite{Kazakov}, the Ising model \cite{1986PhLA..119..140K,BouKa}, or the $Q$-Potts model \cite{Daul,BonnetEynard,PZinn}, \ldots To make the distinction explicit, maps without a statistical physics model will be called \emph{usual maps}.
 It is well-known, at least on fixed lattices \cite{FKcluster,BaKeWu,Truong,PerkWu,NienhuisCG}, that the $Q$-state Potts model can be reformulated as a fully packed loop model with a fugacity $\sqrt{Q}$ per loop, for random maps this equivalence is explained in detail in \cite{BBG12c}.
 The $O(n)$ model also admits a famous representation in terms of loops \cite{DoMuNiSc81,NienhuisCG} with $n$ the fugacity per loop.
 The interesting feature of the $O(n)$ model is that it gives rise to two universality classes which depend continuously on $n$, called \emph{dense} or \emph{dilute} in respect to the behavior of macroscopic loops, as can be detected at the level of critical exponents \cite{1982PhRvL..49.1062N,1984JSP....34..731N,NienhuisCG,1988PhRvL..61.1433D,GaudinKostov,KOn,1990NuPhB.340..491D,KSOn,PagesjaunesOn}.
 The famous KPZ relations \cite{KPZ} (see also \cite{MR981529,MR1005268}) relate, at least from the physics point of view, the critical exponents of these models on a fixed regular lattice, with their corresponding critical exponent on random planar maps, as was repeatedly checked for a series of models \cite{KPZ,1986PhLA..119..140K,1988PhRvL..61.1433D,1990NuPhB.340..491D,KOn,MR2112128,BBD}.
 These exponents for random planar maps are summarized in \cite[Figure 4]{BBD}.

 It is widely believed that after a Riemann conformal map to a given planar domain, the proper conformal structure for the continuum limit of random planar maps weighted by the partition functions of various statistical models is described by the \textit{Liouville theory of quantum gravity} (see, {\it e.g.}, the reviews \cite{Ginsparg-Moore,Ginsparg,MR2073993} and \cite{DuplantierICM2014,LeGallICM2014}).
 In the particular case of \emph{pure} random planar maps, the universal metric structure of the Brownian map \cite{Gall1,MierMapP,LeGallICM2014} has very recently been identified with that directly constructed from Liouville quantum gravity \cite{map_making,quantum_spheres,qlebm}.
 After this Riemann conformal mapping, the configuration of critical $O(n)$ loops is believed to be described in the continuous limit by the so-called \emph{conformal loop ensemble} \cite{sheffield2009,zbMATH06121652}, denoted by ${\rm CLE}_{\kappa}$ and depending on a continuous index $\kappa\in(8/3,8)$, with the correspondence $n = 2\cos \pi(1 - \frac{4}{\kappa})$ for $n\in (0,2]$ \cite{MR1964687,kg2004guide_to_sle,MR2112128}.
+Yet, little is known on the \emph{metric} properties of large random maps weighted by an $O(n)$ model, even from a physical point of view.